A restatement of right now – the culture of our lives.

-Today, Seidr has become a highly visible topic, and though those who claim its practice seem to be growing in number, to include the New Age and Wiccan aspects, there remains lacking an ownership of the well-attested literature of Old Europe.
+Today, Seidr has become a highly visible topic, and though those who claim its practice seem to be growing in number – to include the New Age and Wiccan aspects – mostly, these lack any semblance of rootedness to the well-attested literature of Old Europe.

 Though many claim there is scant remnant of Seidr in The Lore, in truth there is little real study, let alone indepth contemplation on the more subtle aspects of Spirit.
 Beyond mere ‘magic’ or the acquisition of personal desire, Seidr is the recognition of Being and so Beginning.